 This code is to be used when it is known that the client's principal drug of concern is an opioid but the specific opioid used is not known.
-The existing code 1000 combines opioid analgesics and non-opioid analgesics together into Analgesics nfd and the finer level of detail, although known, is lost.
+The existing code 1000 combines opioid analgesics and non-opioid analgesics and hallucinogens together into Stimulants and hallucinogens n.f.d and the finer level of detail, although known, is lost.